Marathon at the Summer Olympics: History

 Until the 2016 Summer Olympics, it was tradition for the men's marathon to be held on the last day of the Games.
 However, due to changes to the Olympic program in 2020 and 2024, the women's marathon was held on the last day.
 The first time the marathon finish line took place inside the Olympic Stadium was at the 1908 Summer Olympics.
-Something that has only been changed a few times, the first time being at the 1936 Summer Olympics, when the event took place on a racing circuit.
-Outside the Olympic Stadium, the finish line for this event has historically been in spectacular locations.at the 1960 Summer Olympics, held in Rome, where the finish line was at the Arch of Constantine.
-In 2004, the same route as the 1896 race was run.
-However, the final 195 meters were run inside the Panathenaic Stadium.At the 2012 Summer Olympics, the marathon route started and finished on The Mall.Already in 2016,the start and finish were in the Sambadrome Marquês de Sapucaí, which is the place where the parade of the samba schools of the Special Group (first division) of Rio de Janeiro takes place annually.
-Five years later, the 2020 Summer Olympics marathon did not take place in the host city (Tokyo) due to the fact that the weather forecast for the period of the Games indicated that the event would be held in extreme weather conditions and the two events were held in Sapporo, located almost 900km to the north.
-Sapporo recorded 26.0 C at 07:00 when the race started, not much different from Tokyo The route of the Paris 2024 marathon also did not pass through the Olympic Stadium, as it started at the Hôtel de Ville and went to the Palace of Versailles and finished at the Esplanade des Invalides in a route has historical connections, on the same route that was taken in Women's March on Versailles, which shaped the history and values of contemporary France.
-This route was designed to include as many historical sites as possible within the city of Paris, Ile-de-France, and its surroundings.and this involved world-renowned places like Louvre, the Place de la Concorde, Grand Palais, and the Eiffel Tower.
-At the 2020 Tokyo games, the marathon was instead held in Sapporo due to heat concerns in the host city.
+This is something that has only been changed on a handful of occasions, the first time being at the 1936 Summer Olympics, when the event took place on a racing circuit.
+At the 1960 Summer Olympics, held in Rome, the finish line was at the Arch of Constantine; at the 2012 Summer Olympics, the marathon route started and finished on The Mall; in 2016, the start and finish were in the Sambadrome Marquês de Sapucaí; at the 2020 Summer Olympics, which were delayed to 2021 due to the COVID-19 pandemic, the marathon did not take place in the host city of Tokyo due to extreme weather conditions; in 2024, the route finished at the Esplanade des Invalides.